tgwizard/pythonrv/README.md

 	# and
 	for old_fact_call in event.fn.fact.history:
 		pass
+	# this is obviously a big drain on the memory, so by default only two events
+	# are stored in the history (this and the previous). this can be changed,
+	# like we do here with @rv.spec(history_size=20)

 	# we can also say that the next time some function, or a specific function,
 	# that this spec montors something special should happen